 Hitches, the knots that bind a rope to another rope or object, is a very wide family.
 In Week 2 we looked at 7 different hitches and it can be useful to add more to the toolbox.
 Each hitch has interesting properties and many variations can find a purpose in rope play.

 The goal of this week is to expand our toolbox and explore the many possibilities of more specialized hitches.

-- Day 215: More Inline Cuffs – We looked at the half hitch inline cuff in day 12, the cow hitch cuff in day 13 and a quick release cuff in day 14.
-There is more!
-Other knots can be used to create different cuffs.
+Day 212: More Inline Cuffs – We looked at the half hitch inline cuff in Day 12, the cow hitch cuff in Day 13 and a quick release cuff in Day 14.
+Many knots can be used to create cuffs.
 It is particularly interesting to create a cuff that doesn’t require tension to be stable such as the reverse Somerville bowline and the captured overhand cuff.

 Inspirations and Resources